 - Balance impairments and fall risk

 - Chronic pain

 - Hip and knee surgeries

 - Orthopedic conditions, such as joint replacement and fractures

 - Work-related injuries

-Our highly trained physical therapists offer a variety of therapeutic strengthening, stretching, and aerobic/isometric exercises designed to maximize recovery of function following an illness or injury.
+Our physical therapists offer a variety of therapeutic strengthening, stretching, and aerobic/isometric exercises designed to maximize recovery of function following an illness or injury.